ethereum/devp2p/discv5/discv5-theory.md

 The request is now re-sent:

-    A -> B   FINDNODE as handshake packet, message encrypted with new initiator-key
+    A -> B   FINDNODE message as handshake packet, encrypted with new initiator-key

 Node B receives the handshake packet and verifies that the signature over `id-nonce` was created by node A's public key.
 To verify the signature, it looks at node A's record which it either already has a copy of or which was received in the header.

 Node B then performs key agreement/derivation using its own static private key and `ephemeral-pubkey`.
+It can now decrypt the FINDNODE message.

-If the `id-nonce` signature is valid, Node B considers the new session keys valid, decrypts the message contained in the packet and responds to it.
+If the `id-nonce` signature is valid, and the message could be decrypted, Node B considers the new session keys valid and responds to the request.
 In our example case, the response is a `NODES` message:

     A <- B   NODES encrypted with new recipient-key